dschonholtz/PETAL/README.md

 other apps will eventually be integrated into.
 Here are a couple of pointers to help you get started.

+1. Make sure that Boost and OpenCV are installed in C:/local/ as that is where the new cmake file will reference them from.

+		Boost should be named: boost_1_62_0
+		and OpenCV should be named: opencv-3.1.0

-1. Pull the repo down from git and then go into the directory:
+2. Pull the repo down from git and then go into the directory:

         PETAL\src\3D-Eye-Tracker

-2. From there check the external folder and if they aren't there download OpenCV 3.1 and Boost 1.62.0 both for windows 64 machines into that directory

 3. Now you are going to need to modify some of the paths for cmake to build the project correctly so navigate to the file